 When it comes to fruit candy that represents Japan, Sakuma Drops is probably one of the best-recognized in many countries, because the fruit-flavored hard candies appear in Studio Ghibli’s hit film “Hotaru no Haka (火垂るの墓)”, known as “Grave of the Fireflies” in English.

 The Japanese candy, Sakuma Drops went on the market in 1908, and even now the classic canned fruit candy is widely loved by both adults and children in Japan.

 Actually in addition to Sakuma Drops, when I think of fruit candy, there is one more Japanese treat that pops into my head, which I actually bought for today’s blog article.

 Matsuya Mizore Dama (マツヤ みぞれ玉)

-What I want to introduce this time is Matsuya Mizore Dama.
-Mizore Dama is a long-selling fruit-flavored hard candy produced and sold by Matsuya.
+What I introduce here is the pictured Matsuya Mizore Dama.
+The product, Mizore Dama is a fruit-flavored hard candy produced and sold by Matsuya.

 The literal meaning of “Mizore Dama (みぞれ玉)” is “Sleet Ball”, and in fact, the hard candies look kind of like sleet.